Live Stream Latency Explained

 SproutVideo provides two different latency options for live streams.

 Standard latency is around a 30 second delay.
-Standard latency is generally preferred for higher quality viewer playback.
-It also allows for a reconnect window of five minutes following an unexpected disconnect.
+Standard latency is generally preferred for higher quality viewer playback and for less stable network connections such as mobile hotspots.

 How to Choose Your Latency